AljoschaMeyer/pavo-bootstrap/reference.md

 These are all the values that are bound to an identifier in the toplevel environment in which code is executed by default.
 All of these bindings are immutable.

-In the example code blocks, all "statements" evaluate to `nil`, none throws.
-If you put all examples into a `sf-do` special form, it would evaluate to `nil`.
-TODO introduce assertion functions/macros.

 The given time complexities are the minimum that a pavo implementation must provide.
 An implementation is of course free to provide *better* complexity bounds than those required.
 In particular, any amortized complexity bound can be implemented as non-amortized.
 The converse is not true: If a complexity requirement is unamortized, then implementations are not allowed to provide only amortized bounds.

-All time complexities are allowed to be probabilistic, but they must be preserved under adversarial input (under the assumption that the adversary can not predict the source of randomness).

 Whenever a function is described to "throw a type error", it throws a map `{ :tag :err-type, :expected <expected>, :got <got>}` where `<expected>` and `<got>` are the keywords denoting the respective types (see `(typeof x)`).
 Type errors are also trown when an argument is described as having a certain type, but an argument of a different type is supplied.
 For example "Do foo to the int `n`" throws a type error with `:expected :int` if `n` is not an int.